Are you stuck?

 Hi.
 I'm John Stamper.
 I'm a beloved child of God, husband, father, recovery coach, and writer.
 I'd like to be your guide on the journey to radical freedom from pornography and unwanted sexual behavior.
 My goal is to help you rewire your addicted brain, heal your wounded heart, connect intimately with God, and build healthy relationships.

 I know what it feels like to experience brokenness and the toll shame can take on a man's physical, emotional, social and spiritual life.
-When I chose to fully surrender my sin to God and ask another person for help, though, I found the radical freedom I thought my actions had made impossible.
+But when I chose to fully surrender my sin to God and ask another person for help I found the radical freedom I thought my actions had made impossible.

-Today, I've been trained as a Pastoral Sex Addiction Professional (PSAP) by the International Institute for Trauma and Addiction Professionals (IITAP), I'm a certified provider of the Inner Child Recovery Process and I'm a certified leader of premium online groups for The Freedom Fight.
-I'm also a member of the International Coaching Federation, the gold standard in coaching certification and ethics, and the American Association of Christian Counselors.
-And I'm a graduate of Coaching4Clergy, a rigorous training program accredited by the ICF, where I completed 128 hours of training.
+Today, I've been trained as a Pastoral Sex Addiction Professional (PSAP) by the International Institute for Trauma and Addiction Professionals (IITAP) and I'm an Associate Certified Coach credentialed by the International Coaching Federation, the gold standard in coaching certification and ethics.
+I'm a certified provider of the Inner Child Recovery Process and I'm a certified leader of premium online groups for The Freedom Fight.
+I'm also a member of the American Association of Christian Counselors.

 My prayer is that you will join me in holding tight to the words of the Apostle Paul in Galatians 5:1: "It is for freedom that Christ has set us free.
 Stand firm then, and do not let yourselves be burdened again by a yoke of slavery."